mhenriqueof/mini_mips_emulator/README.md

 # Mini MIPS Emulator
-Project created in C for the Computer Architecture course, using Clean Code principles.
+Created in C for the Computer Architecture course, using Clean Code principles.